45 academic writing tools to improve your manuscript

 Academic writing tools for illustrations and figures

-Academic writing requires proper use of illustrations and figures to better communicate complex ideas.
-For instance, using illustrations and figures can help readers better understand the information presented in the text.
+Academic writing may require illustrations and figures to better communicate complex ideas.
 Nevertheless, creating high-quality illustrations and figures can be a daunting and expensive task, especially for students and researchers unfamiliar with the relevant software tools.
-Fortunately, various academic writing tools are available, including BioRender, Canva, Draw.io or Mermaid.js, that can help users create professional-looking illustrations and figures with ease.
+Fortunately, various academic writing tools, including BioRender, Canva, Draw.io or Mermaid.js, can help users create professional-looking illustrations and figures.

 BioRender